PeterMarshall29/book1/_sources/jupyternotebooks/introduction_to_programming.md

 The semantics of a computer program are the meaning and behaviour of the program.
 The logical flow of the program must result in it completing the desired task correctly.

 By analogy with ordinary writing:
-* The syntax would be the spelling and grammer.
+* The syntax would be the spelling and grammar.
-* The sematics would be the syntactially correct sentences making sense to the reader, both individually and when read together.
+* The semantics would be the syntactically correct sentences making sense to the reader, both individually and when read together.

 A syntax errors occurs when the syntax is incorrect.
 For example, forgetting the `;` at the end of a statement in C++.
 Syntax errors are easily found at compile time - the compiler will not let you have any syntax error, and will return an error description that usually makes it easy to correct your code.